• Skip to primary navigation

 Notes

-• It's best to use a small sugar pumpkin when making this recipe.
+• It's best to use a small sugar pumpkin.
 The bigger the pumpkin, the less flavor it has.
 You want a small pumpkin with firm, deep orange flesh.
-It's best to use the big pumpkins for Jack-o-lanterns, not for cooking.

 • If your sugar pumpkin is larger than 2 pounds, you'll need to microwave it for longer.
 In the video above, I used a 5-pound pumpkin and microwaved it for two minutes on each side.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave at 50% power.
-You can freeze the leftovers in freezer-safe containers or bags for up to three months.
+You can also freeze the cooled leftovers in freezer-safe containers or bags for up to three months.

 Nutrition per Serving